Production Installation

 Control plane

-The control plane components (operator, nexus, envoy, observability stack) are each deployed as single replicas.
-No resource requests or limits are set by the chart defaults; set them via --set or a values file for any component as needed:
+The control plane components are each deployed as single replicas.
+The v0.4.x chart exposes a resources block on every component.
+Defaults are empty (no requests or limits); set them per component in a values file as needed:

 operator: